viivi-uhari/CollaborativeAI/task_template/README.md

 - `runTask`: This is again a service with an empty request, which needs to provide a sstream of `taskRequest` messages, which will be allocated to the correct model by the model handler.
 - `finishTask`: Again a service that needs to provide a stream of `taskMetrics` messages upon completion of the task by the user.
 - `getModelResponse`: This service receives the responses by the model, and needs to be able to handle them and assign them to the web-requests that caused their generation.
+- `receiveModelInfo`: This service receives information about the model used once a job is finished and can thus inform the frontend which model has been used.

 The logic of the processing is as follows:
 When a user sends a request that they want to start the task, the `startTask` service should emit a `modelRequirements` message.
 This message is used by the model handler to select a model for the indicated session.
 After this message, the `runTask` service can emit several `taskRequest` messages, which will be processed and forwarded by the model handler to the appropriate model.
-Finally, when a session (i.e. running one task) ends, the task needs to emit one `taskMetrics` message from the `finishTask` service to indicate, that this session is over, and that the association can be removed.
-After that it can emit a new `modelReqirements` message from the `startTask` service, if a new session was started etc..
+Finally, when a session (i.e. running one task) ends, the task needs to emit one `taskMetrics` message from the `finishTask` service to indicate that this session is over, and receives a new message at the receiveModelInfo service about which modl has been used.
+Then the association with the session can be removed.
+After that it can emit a new `modelRequirements` message from the `startTask` service, if a new session was started etc..

 ## Implementation